Akascape/CTkMenuBar/README.md

 ## CustomDropdownMenu

-This is the dropdown menu class which is used by both ctkmenubar and ctktitlemenu.
+This is the common dropdown menu class which is used by both ctkmenubar and ctktitlemenu.

 ### Usage
 ```python